 Before I knew it, I was hunting rare beasts in my spare time.
 The cooler it looked, the better, especially if it was a spirit beast.

-World of Warcraft Hunters have changed so much since vanilla.
+World of Warcraft Hunters has changed so much since vanilla.
 I was playing the World of Warcraft Classic beta test and I was reminded how playing a hunter felt.

 I really felt as if I was in the wilderness.
 Life was hard, my gun was loud, and I had no pet.